 A lab course covering diversity of the more complex invertebrate and vertebrate animal phyla.
 Includes animal behavior, distribution, ecology, and conservation.
-Recommended: MTH-095 or MTH-098 with a C or better or placement in MTH-105 or MTH-111; WRD-090 or placement in RD-115; Placement in WR-121
+Prerequisite: MTH-095 with a C or better or placement in MTH-111.
+Recommended: WRD-098 or placement in WR-121